Reception

 English - we have continued on with our RWI lessons.
 During these sessions we all focus on phonics, reading, spelling and sentence development.
 We have also been working on our pre-cursive handwriting in which we focus on how to write our letters, starting on the line.
 We are continuing to work hard on our common exception words, reading them in class every day!

-Science - this week we continued our new unit all about Plants by focusing on tress, their parts, what each of them does and we have learnt the names of some native trees, looking at their leaf shape and their fruit/berries.
+Science - this week we continued our new unit all about Plants by focusing on what plants needs to survive and grow strong - like us!

 Topic - this week we continued our Geography unit about the four countries that make up the UK.
-This week we have have examined Blackpool, the town where we lived, and looked at it’s human and phyiscal features.
-We made posters using lots of photos of Blackpool.
+This week we have have examined Blackpool, and focused on our addresses and what each part of it means.

 Many congratulations to this week’s winners…